Beep, Boop, Bip, Bop, Bug, Dragons, Operas and Fish

 Leica Monochrom and Leica ME cameras require a shorter version of our soft release as the shutter button on these new cameras differs in its design when compared to the M9, M8 and older M cameras.
 Our soft release design is being updated to reflect this shorter thread found on the Leica ME and Leica Monochrom.
 Please indicate your camera model when ordering and we will be pleased to accommodate your request.

-Above: Peter Walker's Fuji X-E2 with the Opera Act 1 sift release and Thumbs Up EP-9S
+Above: Peter Walker's Fuji X-E2 with the Opera Act 1 soft release SOLD OUT and Thumbs Up EP-9S

 Above: Monia Monia Danesi's Danesi's Fuji X-10, Red Bug and Italian Coffee

 Above: Opera Act 4 available in now